As an eight-year old collector it was a thrill to pull this card (or any Record Breaker) from a pack.

 P.S.
 The other answer to the trivia question?
 Definitely not Gaylord Perry!
 It was Brooks Robinson! 🤦 Pretty tricky, Topps!

 I’ll use this space to acknowledge all the additions to the list supplied by readers, either here or on our Twitter/Facebook sites.

 1967 Topps Sandy Koufax – No base card but three League Leader cards as the winner of the Triple Crown for pitchers.

 Author’s note: A few days after publishing this piece I stumbled upon a very similar article on the terrific Wax Pack Gods site.
 Had I seen it earlier I probably wouldn’t have bothered with my article.
 Still, I think mine does enough that’s different to keep it here.
-Either way, all credit goes to Adam at Wax Pack Gods for getting there first.
+Either way, all credit goes to Adam at Wax Pack Gods for doing it not only sooner but better.